Emily3403/isisdl/README.md

 # Acknowledgements

 ### isia-tub

-Please check out the [gitlab](https://git.tu-berlin.de/freddy1404/isia-tub)
+Consider checking out the [gitlab](https://git.tu-berlin.de/freddy1404/isia-tub)

 This was the original inspiration for this library.
 At the time isia did not offer the functionality of uri-encoding the password which lead me to create this library.
 I have recently implemented this functionality into isia in order to